Alerts is Vouchsafe's real-time ongoing monitoring solution.

 Every alert contains:

-• the matched entity name and type (person, company, organisation, etc.)
+the matched entity name and type (person, company, organisation, etc.)

-• the datasets the match was found on (for example, UN sanctions or the OFAC SDN list)
+the datasets the match was found on (for example, UN sanctions or the OFAC SDN list)

-• a risk score showing the confidence of the match
+a risk score showing the confidence of the match

-Can I customise how alerts works?
+Can I customise how Alerts works?

-You can adjust the sensitivity threshold, which represents how similar an entity on a monitoring list needs to be to one of your accounts before it triggers an alert.
+Adjust the sensitivity threshold, which represents how similar an entity on a monitoring list needs to be to one of your accounts before it triggers an alert.

 Via the API